 Type of Crop Eligil ble acr res for crops that require a processor contract: For crops that Α The number of eligible acres will be: require a processor (1) The number of acres specified in the processor contract, if the contract specifies a contract in order number of acres contracted for the CY; for the crop to be insured.
 (2) The result of dividing the quantity of production stated in the processor contract by the insured's approved yield, if the processor contract specifies a quantity of Applicable crops production that will be accepted.
-(For the purposes of establishing the number of requiring PP acres, any reductions applied to the transitional yield for failure to certify processor acreage and production for four prior years will not be used.); or contracts are as follows: (3) Regardless of A(1) or (2) above, if a minimum number of acres or amount of production is specified in the processor contract, this amount will be used to buckwheat, determine the eligible acres. hybrid seed (corn), hybrid sorghum seed, contract seed В prod processor cancels or does not provide contracts, or reduces the contracted acreage or uction from what would have otherwise been allowed, solely because the acreage was ented from being planted due to an insured cause of loss, the AIP will determine the beans under the dry bean CP, num ber of acres eligible based on the number of acres or amount of production the red had contracted in the county in the previous CY. mustard, contract seed peas under the dry pea CP, green peas, onions when the (1) If the applicable CP require that the price election be based on a contract price, and a contract is not in force for the current year, the price election will be based on the contract price in place for the previous CY.
-SP requires a processor contract, (2) If the insured did not have a processor contract in place for the previous CY, the insured will not have any eligible PP acres for the applicable processor crop. popcorn, processing sweet (3) The total eligible PP acres in all counties cannot exceed the total number of acres or amount of production contracted in all counties in the previous CY. corn, processing beans, and sugar beets.
+(For the purposes of establishing the number of requiring PP acres, any reductions applied to the transitional yield for failure to certify processor acreage and production for four prior years will not be used.); or contracts are as follows: (3) Regardless of A(1) or (2) above, if a minimum number of acres or amount of production is specified in the processor contract, this amount will be used to buckwheat, determine the eligible acres. hybrid seed (corn), hybrid sorghum seed, contract seed В prod processor cancels or does not provide contracts, or reduces the contracted acreage or uction from what would have otherwise been allowed, solely because the acreage was ented from being planted due to an insured cause of loss, the AIP will determine the beans under the dry bean CP, number of acres eligible based on the number of acres or amount of production the insured had contracted in the county in the previous CY. mustard, contract seed peas under the dry pea CP, green peas, onions when the (1) If the applicable CP require that the price election be based on a contract price, and a contract is not in force for the current year, the price election will be based on the contract price in place for the previous CY.
+SP requires a processor (2) If the insured did not have a processor contract in place for the previous CY, the insured will not have any eligible PP acres for the applicable processor crop. contract, moured will not have any englore it acres for the applicable processor crop. popcorn, (3) The total eligible PP acres in all counties cannot exceed the total number of acres or processing sweet (3) amount of production contracted in all counties in the previous CY. corn, processing amount of production confidence in an countries in the previous C1. beans, and sugar beets. beets.